a-grealish/grealish.co.uk/content/aviation/ppl-carbon-impact.md

 The second difference is that Motor Vehicle Gasoline is moving to include an increasing percentage of Ethanol BioFuel, a more sustainable fuel derived from plants rather than fossil fuels.
 In the UK, many parts of the US and many other countries, the most sold Gasoline ([E10 Fuel](https://en.wikipedia.org/wiki/Common_ethanol_fuel_mixtures#E10_or_less)) is 10% Ethanol, 90% Fossil Fuel.

-Two common types of fuel used in light aircraft are:
+Two common types of fuel used in light aircraft are shown here.
+The main difference is is the Lead addiative, the carbon emissions are approximatly the same.

 |  Fuel    |  Lead    | Ethanol Percentage  | kg co2e/litre  |
 |----------|----------|---------------------|----------------|